kabk/go-theses-2022-julia-waraksa/content/04-babyn-yar.md

 <img class="align-self" src="content/images/04-babyn-yar-menorah-monument-1991.jpg">
           <div class="img-caption">

- Figure 1 Opening Ceremony of the Menorah Monument, 1991
+Opening Ceremony of the Menorah Monument, 1991
 </div>
 </div>

 Gradually, the memorial landscape of Babyn Yar became more and more disjointed.
 Rather than binding together as by common fate, the memorials served to establish their separate identities by fixating on their differences.
 Each monument, surrounded by shrubs and trees, stands in isolation.
 There is nothing to bind them but a blind path forward.
-With the memorials [scattered over the park](#figure 'Figure'), one quickly experiences the feeling of entering a maze.
+With the memorials [scattered over the park](#figure 'Babyn Yar Memorials Map'), one quickly experiences the feeling of entering a maze.
 The navigation becomes overwhelming as the path at times becomes unclear; different timelines overlay.
 In the [December landscape](#figure 'The Soviet memorial at Babyn Yar in December'), mud and snow obliterates the footsteps of those who passed here before.
 A hill leads to another, which then leads to a closed fence – a dead end – up, backwards and repeat again.

 <br><br>

 ## 80 Years of Silence
 In 2016, the Babyn Yar Holocaust Memorial Center Foundation (BHMYC) was established.
 Since its foundation, it terms itself an educational institution which aims to broaden and sustain the memory of the Holocaust in Eastern Europe.
 Essentially, BHYMC symbolizes the site of Babyn Yar as the shared losses of the greater region.
 Besides the plans for a large-scale Holocaust museum, the foundation builds and funds other memorial projects on site, including many installations, memorial days, international competitions and memorial performances.
 By the use of cartographic reconstruction,  the BHYMC after 79 years has the exact locations of the mass killings on September 29 and 30, 1941.
-The ravine has been reconstructed in a [3D model](#figure '3D Model of the Babyn Yar site'), which then was overlayed using photographic footage, paying particular notice to geographic landmarks (a lone tree) and the positioning of the sun.[^25]
+The ravine has been reconstructed in a [3D model](#figure '3D Model of the Babyn Yar site'), which then was overlayed using [photographic footage](#figure 'Reconstruction of the ravine'), paying particular notice to geographic landmarks (a lone tree) and the positioning of the sun.[^25]

 In stark contrast to the lack of commemoration over the preceding period of 79 years, the haste of the BHYMC foundation is remarkable.
 In September 2021, on the occasion of the 80th anniversary of Babyn Yar, multiple installations and monuments were revealed.
 [The Crystal Wall of Crying](#figure 'The Crystal Wall of Crying') is a 40-meter long structure with extruding rock quartz crystals by  Marina Abramović, the world-renowned performance artist of Serbian origin.
 [A place for reflection](#figure 'A Place for Reflection') – a foldable, wooden synagogue by Manuel Herz, an Austrian architecture bureau.[^26] [Mound of Memory](#figure 'Mound of Memory or Museum of the History of the Tragedy'), representing a [kurgan](#tooltip 'A Kurgan is a historical type of burial, constituted of a mound of earth and stones raised over a grave or graves.
 It was popularised in its use by Soviet archaeology.'), or the Museum of the History of the Tragedy designed by SUB, a German architecture bureau.
 Later, in January 2022, the BHYMC launches the [Babyn Yar Masterplan Open Ideas Competition](#figure 'Babyn Yar Masterplan Open Ideas Competition'), launched for the development of an artistic plan of “how to connect the scattered memories of the park” and “make it one cohesive experience and story”.[^27]
 <br><br>
 <img class="img-hidden img-margin-top" src="content/images/04-a-place-for-reflection-blueprint.jpg">
   <div class="img-caption img-caption-padding">
-          <u>Figure 1</u> The unfolding of the wooden synagogue.
+          The unfolding of the wooden synagogue.
 It is unfolded only for Jewish commemorative performances.
           </div>